denoland/manual/node/compatibility_mode.md

-## Node.js compatibility mode
+## Node compatibility mode

-Starting with v1.15 Deno provides Node compatibility mode that makes it possible to run a subset of programs authored for Node.js directly in Deno.
+Starting with v1.15 Deno provides Node compatibility mode that makes it possible to run a subset of programs authored for Node directly in Deno.
 Compatibility mode can be activated by passing `--compat` flag in CLI.

 > ⚠️ Using compatibility mode currently requires the `--unstable` flag.
 If you
 > intend to use CJS modules, the `--allow-read` flag is needed as well.

-> ⚠️ Package management is currently out of scope for Node.js compatibility
+> ⚠️ Package management is currently out of scope for Node compatibility mode.
-> mode.
-For the time being we suggest to keep using your current solution
+> For the time being we suggest to keep using your current solution (`npm`,
-> (`npm`, `yarn`, `pnpm`).
+> `yarn`, `pnpm`).

 ### Example

-[`eslint`](https://eslint.org/) is a very popular tool used by most of Node.js projects.
-Let's run `eslint` using Deno in Node.js compatibility mode.
+[`eslint`](https://eslint.org/) is a very popular tool used by most of Node projects.
+Let's run `eslint` using Deno in Node compatibility mode.
 Assuming that `eslint` is already installed locally (either using `npm install eslint` or `yarn install eslint`) we can do so like: